movnetwork/swap/docs/source/install.rst

-.. _install:

 ==================
 Installing Shuttle
 ==================

-The easiest way to install Brownie is via pip.
+The easiest way to install Shuttle is via pip.

 ::